Daniel Noriega

-Daniel Noriega Acosta (born 30 March 1977 in Puerto Ordaz) is a retired Venezuelan football striker who made a total number of 38 appearances (five goals) for the Venezuela national team between 1996 and 2005.
+Daniel Noriega Acosta (born 30 March 1977) is a Venezuelan former professional footballer who played as a striker.
+He made a total number of 38 appearances (five goals) for the Venezuelan national team between 1996 and 2005.

 Club career

+Noriega was born in Puerto Ordaz.
 He started his professional career at Minervén in 1995.
 Noriega also played in Peru, Argentina, Colombia and Spain.